Find out how to easily track your water use by conducting a meter test or regularly reading your meter.

 - Compare your daily water use and note water use activities.

-You can keep track of your readings and use using our water monitoring card, or an irrigation test card for your sprinklers.
+You can keep track of your readings by using our water monitoring card, or an irrigation test card for your sprinklers.

 Water monitoring card